Isotope Production in Fusion Systems: Fusion-Neutron-Driven Transmutation

 In a simple model where the transmutation reaction driving $\dot{N}_\mrm{pro}$ dominates the total non-scattering cross section, the fraction of incoming neutrons that drive transmutation is

 where

 Here, the macroscopic cross section $\Sigma$ of the feedstock with a given number density $n_\mathrm{feed}$ is

 where $\sigma$ is the transmutation reaction cross section of interest and $l_b$ is the thickness of the blanket transmutation layer.
 Therefore, in our simple model the neutron transmutation fraction depends only on $l_b$ and $\Sigma$.
+The initial feedstock inventory is